InumanSoul/kotauth-docs/src/content/docs/oidc/introspection-revocation.md

 }
 ```

-An `active: false` response means the token is expired, revoked, or never existed.
+An `active: false` response means the token is expired, revoked, never existed, or was issued by a different tenant.
+Kotauth enforces issuer validation on introspection — a token minted for tenant A returns `active: false` when introspected against tenant B, even if the token is otherwise valid.
 The response body contains no other claims.

 ### When to use introspection